phalcon-kit/docs/docs/core/router.md

 | locale-controller-action        | /:locale/:controller/:action         | Directs to a specific action in a controller for the specified locale. |
 | locale-controller-action-params | /:locale/:controller/:action/:params | Includes parameters for actions within a controller for a locale.      |

-With these localized routes, Zemit supports multi-language routing, allowing each locale to have its own set of named routes.
+With these localized routes, Phalcon Kit supports multi-language routing, allowing each locale to have its own set of named routes.
 For example, if you configure the allowed locales as `en`, `en_CA`, `fr`, `fr_CA`, each of these locales will have its respective routes, ensuring a seamless multi-lingual user experience.

 #### Examples: Localized Routes for Different Locales

-Zemit allows for the creation of locale-specific routes, tailoring the routing paths to different language or regional settings.
+Phalcon Kit allows for the creation of locale-specific routes, tailoring the routing paths to different language or regional settings.
 Here are examples of how these localized routes are defined for various locales:

 === "Locale: `en`"